Kat Hing Wai: Features

 Kat Hing Wai is a quasi-rectangular (100 by 90 m) walled village with seven meters high brick walls, originally used to protect from pirates and another clans' invasion.
 The village area is about eighty-meter square (i.e. a square with a side length of 80 meters).
 As a family stronghold, Kat Hing Wai has served the Tangs well through the centuries, protecting the residents against bandits, rival clans, and wild tigers.
 During the Qing dynasty, a five-metre high blue brick wall and four cannon towers were added to defend against bandits.
 Today, the village is still completely surrounded by 18-inch-thick walls, outside which are the remains of a moat.
 However, most houses within the walls have been rebuilt in recent years.

 There is only one narrow entrance, with a pair of iron gates that were removed by the British in 1899 and only one was eventually returned in 1924.
 The current standing gates are a mismatched pair, the left hand side originally belongs to Tai Hong Wai and was given to Kat Hing Wai as a gift when the right gate was returned.

 Conservation

 Kat Hing Wai is a private property.
 The Acting Secretary for Home Affairs stated in 2002 that the Antiquities and Monuments Office was negotiating with its owners in order to obtain their agreement to preserve the walled village as a monument.
 In 2010, the entrance gate, the shrine, the four watchtowers and the enclosing walls of Kat Hing Wai were collectively listed as Grade I historic buildings.

+Education

+Kat Hing Wai is in Primary One Admission (POA) School Net 74.
+POA 74 has multiple aided schools and one government school: Yuen Long Government Primary School (元朗官立小學).